This blog may contain affiliate links. Read our disclosure policy for more info.

 The Basílica del Voto Nacional is the largest neo-gothic basilica in all of Latin America.
 To put it simply, this cathedral is stunning and the architecture is immaculate.
 You just have to visit the Basílica del Voto Nacional on any visit to Quito!

-The entrance to the cathedral is only $2 USD and you can wander the lower level and also climb to the top of the cathedral.
+The entrance to the cathedral is only $2 USD and you can wander into the auditorium and admire the stained glass window.
+If you want to check out the lower level and also climb to the top of the cathedral there is a separate $2 USD fee.

 From the top, the views of the city are breathtaking!
 This is a super cheap activity to do in Quito and the best part is that the church is located in the historic center so it’s convenient to visit.